-Communists will continue to criticize the ideological positions and Right-wing opportunist practices of the Social-Democrats; they will continue activities aimed at inducing the Social-Democratic masses to adopt positions of consistent class struggle against capitalism, for the triumph of socialism.
-The Communists are firmly convinced that the ideological differences obtaining between themselves and the Social-Democrats must not hinder exchanges of opinion on the pressing problems of the working-class movement and the joint struggle, especially against the war danger.
+Communists will continue to criticise the ideological positions and Right-wing opportunist practices of the Social-Democrats.
+They will continue working to induce the Social-Democratic masses to adopt positions of consistent class struggle against capitalism, for the triumph of socialism.
+The Communists are firmly convinced that the ideological differences which exist between themselves and the Social-Democrats must not hinder exchanges of opinion on the pressing problems of the working-class movement and the joint struggle, especially against the war danger.

 Communists regard Social-Democrats among the working people as their class brothers.
-They often work together in trade unions and other organizations, and fight jointly for the interests of the working class and the people as a whole.
+They often work together in trade unions and other organisations, and fight jointly for the interests of the working class and the people as a whole.